musicq/musicq.github.io/content/blog/[ARCHIVE]how-to-handle-error-gracefully/index.md

 ---
 title: How to handle errors gracefully?
-date: "2020-01-21"
+date: '2020-01-21'
-description: "Have you ever annoyed by the errors everywhere?"
+description: 'Have you ever annoyed by the errors everywhere?'
+archive: true
 ---

 When I write an app, I usually separate HTTP requests into some independent files.
 Then I want to use them as simple as can be in my business code which usually are components.
 Like the example below.